Fruithailu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replace all characters A and C from input to Z and e respectively create a script that remove all letter c and c from input write a script that reverse its input.
+replace all characters A and C from input to Z and e respectively create a script that remove all letter c and c from input write a script that reverse its input. script that displays all user and their home directories, sort by users